 Our Mission: Ebony Horsewomen’s mission is to empower youth and guide them toward successful lives through the use of the Equine Assisted Growth and Learning-(EAGALA) model.
-We use equine assisted therapy and therapeutic riding, along with educational programs, to cultivate leaders, prevent high-risk behavior, and encourage academic achievement.
+We use equine assisted therapy and therapeutic riding, along with educational programs, to cultivate leaders, prevent risky behaviors, and encourage academic achievement.

 Our History Founded by Patricia E. Kelly in 1984, Ebony Horsewomen, Inc. was initially started as a cultural enrichment organization made up of African-American female equestrians who operated community programs and rode in rodeos, like the Bill Pickett Invitational Rodeo and the Black World Championship Rodeo.
-The Ebony Horsewomen has ridden in numerous parades across the country, including the prestigious Tournament of Roses Parade in Pasadena, California, which marked the first time in the parade’s 100-year history an African-American all-female equestrian group was invited to participate.
+The Ebony Horsewomen have participated in numerous parades across the country, including the prestigious Tournament of Roses Parade in Pasadena, California which marked the first time in the parade’s 100-year history an African-American all-female equestrian group was invited to participate.

-Ebony Horsewomen, Inc.'s programs provide Comprehensive Equine Education with the profound benefits of Equine and Animal Assisted Growth and Learning, Equine Assisted Therapy, Horsemanship Training, and academic programming to help our program participants become conscientious community leaders.
+Ebony Horsewomen, Inc.'s programs provide a comprehensive equine-based education with the profound benefits of equine and animal-assisted growth and learning, equine-assisted therapy and psychotherapy, horsemanship training, and academic programming that help our program participants become conscientious community leaders.

 Experience Ebony Horsewomen has a certified team of mental health professionals and horse specialists who are certified in Equine Assisted Growth and Learning from the Equine Assisted Growth and Learning Association (EAGALA), an international leader in equine therapy.

 Equine Assisted Psychotherapy (EAP) and Equine Assisted Learning (EAL) incorporate horses experientially for emotional growth and learning.
 We work collaboratively with a licensed therapist and a horse professional to help our mentees and horses address treatment needs.
-Participants learn about themselves, and others, via hands-on activities with the horses, and then processing (or discussing) feelings, behaviors, and patterns.
+Participants learn about themselves and others via hands-on activities with the horses and processing (or discussing) feelings, behaviors, and patterns.

 While we teach our program participants how to work and bond with horses, Ebony Horsewomen’s primary focus is on education and preparatory skills as defined by the individual or group.